gilnam74/vex-sneppet/Python-for-artists.md

 - Run QT Designer and create a new widget: File > New > Widget.
 You will have an empty window widget.
 You can resize it and modify some properties in Object Inspector (vertical panel located on the right side).
 I change `ObjectName` to "GeoCreator" and `Window Title` to "Create Geometry"
 - From Widget Box (vertical panel with a list of QT widgets, located on the left side) drag into our window:
     * Line Edit (Input Widgets section), change "ObjectName" parameter to `name`, "text" to `MY_GEO`,
-    * Push Button (Buttons section), change "ObjectName" parameter to `create`, "text" to `Create Geometry`, minimumSize = 35
+    * Push Button (Buttons section), change "ObjectName" parameter to `create`, "text" to `Create Geometry`, "minimumSize > height" = 35
-- Select Window widget () and press "Lay Out Vertically" button on toolbar
+- Select Window widget (either click on empty space in the window widget or click on GeoCreator in object inspector) and press "Lay Out Vertically" button on the toolbar.
 - Save the file somewhere, for example `'C:/temp/uiGeoCreator.ui'`

 ### Run tool from the Shell